MAX 10 KG

 - we cannot be liable for baggage misidentified by another passenger – all cost is the liability of the passenger involved

-To return mishandled baggage to its owner as soon as possible, all baggage pieces must be marked with the passenger's name, initials and address before check-in.
+To return mishandled baggage to its owner as soon as possible, all baggage items must be marked with the passenger's name, initials and address before check-in.

 Checked-in baggage will, whenever possible, be carried on the same aircraft as its owner.
 For safety or operational reasons, the checked-in baggage might be carried on an alternative flight.
 In these cases, Wizz Air cannot be liable for the delay of the baggage.